jagonmoy/Graph-Theory/DFS/Applications of DFS/Concepts Related to DFS/Given a Source Vertex and a graph Consisting of Both Directed and Undirected Edges give direction to the existing undirected eges so that Number of visited vertices from Source vertex is maximized/README.md

 we will not visit the adjacent node **V**.
 If the edge is directed and **V** is not visited then we will just visit the vertex **V** .

 Those vertices which are reachable from source vertex is our first desired result .
-Now after running the DFS from source vertex those vertex which are not visited they are out of our considertation .
+Now after running the DFS from source vertex those vertex which are not visited they are out of our consideration .
 Now the undirected edges which are connecting those vertices whatever orientation they have will not effect our result at all because they can not be visited from our source vertex .
 That's why we can give any sign **+** or **-** to that edges .